metaleap/gerbil-lsp/lsp/notes.md

 Desirable fields:
   - **kind**: one of `ide`-defined known-enumerants (eg. `'function`, `'var`, `'struct`, `'class`, `'iface`, `'macro` etc)
-    - some of [these](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/#symbolKind) or [these](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/#completionItemKind) might be included if it makes sense (that's `ide`'s call though)
+    - some of [these](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/#symbolKind) or [these](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/#completionItemKind) might be adopted where it makes sense (that's `ide`'s call though)
   - **deprecated** bool, if there's a "defacto-standard" notation for that
   - **description**: markdown doc or, for non-documented top-level defs their preceding multi-line comment or block of single-line comments
   - **detail**: could be, for example: